Skip to content

 • All handler functions must be async.
 Use await for device commands and delays.

-• Script errors: if a handler throws an unhandled exception, the error is logged and a script.error event is broadcast to all WebSocket clients with script_id, handler, error, and traceback fields.
+• Script errors: if a handler throws an unhandled exception, the error is logged and a script.error event is broadcast to all WebSocket clients with script_id, handler, event, error, and traceback fields.
 The system continues running.
 One broken handler does not take down the server.

 • Error handling: wrap device commands in try/except if the device might be offline.